 You can also take the elevator up into the elliptical cupola to get a closer look at the fresco on the dome showing the Virgin Mary imploring the Holy Trinity to bring an end to the plague.
 From here, you can climb the top steps to enjoy a great vista of the heart of Vienna.

-The Church of St. Charles is open Monday–Saturday: 09:00-18:00, Sundays, and public holidays: 12:00-19:00.
-The entrance costs 8 EUR.
+The Church of St. Charles is open Monday–Saturday from 09:00–19:00 (until 21:00 on Thursday), Sundays, and public holidays: 09:00–20:00.
+The entrance costs 9.50 EUR.

 If you’re tired of pounding the pavement during your time in Vienna and want to take a breather, a visit to the City Park (Stadtpark) is the perfect remedy.

 It’s refreshing to take a stroll on the paths winding through the verdant squares of grass, shaded areas, and well-manicured flower gardens.
 If you just feel like sitting to engage in people-watching, there are plenty of benches in the park.

 The City Park is open daily 24/7.
 Free entrance.

 Your final stop of sightseeing for the day is the Prater, Vienna’s answer to Coney Island.
 It is by far the most popular weekend destination for many Viennese.

 Traditionally a hunting preserve and riding ground for the aristocracy, the Prater was opened to the public in 1766 by Josef II.
 Today, although the Prater is a popular spot for walking, jogging, and biking, most people visit the Prater for the Volksprater Funfair.

 Built in 1897 for Emperor Franz-Josef I’s golden jubilee, the Ferris wheel was designed by the British military engineer Walter Basset.
 Its cute little red gondolas were destroyed during World War II, and only half were replaced in deference to the wheel’s old age.

 The giant Ferris Wheel became famous partly due to it being immortalized in Graham Greene’s film noir classic The Third Man.
 It’s the location in front of which Orson Welles does his famous “cuckoo clock” speech just after he takes a ride on the Ferris wheel.

 Taking a ride on the Riesenrad is one of those things you simply have to do when visiting Vienna.
 The huge wheel circulates very slowly at a speed of about 75 cm per second, reaching a maximum height of 64 meters, allowing riders spectacular views over the Prater.

 The Prater isn’t a fenced-in park, but not all things here are open throughout the year.
 The season lasts from mid-March to the end of October (daily from 10:00-23:00), but the giant Ferris wheel operates daily all year round.

 Fun Fact: Vienna & The Third Man

-The Third Man is a personal favorite of mine and its bleak, black-and-white, expressionist cinematography, haunting theme and seedy bombed-out locations perfectly captured the fatigued, defeated atmosphere of the city at the beginning of the Cold War.
+The Third Man is a personal favorite of mine and its bleak, black-and-white, expressionist cinematography, haunting theme, and seedy bombed-out locations perfectly captured the fatigued, defeated atmosphere of the city at the beginning of the Cold War.
 Vienna was then divided into four sectors, each commanded by one of the victorious armies—American, Russian, French, and British.
 Reed’s film version of the Graham Greene novel features Vienna as a leading player and many of the sites where the film was shot are easily visited.
 It was the first British film to be shot entirely on location.

 Cap off your 2 days in Vienna by heading to Yori, an excellent Korean restaurant.
 Vienna has a wide array of superb ethnic restaurants and Yori is no exception.
 Head here to try Korean classics like kimchi.
 Bulgogi, bibimbap, galbi, and jeongol.
 You won’t be disappointed.